cswertz/lerndorf/README.md

 > WebDidactic@lerndorf

+## Purpose

+Lerndorf is a learning management system (LMS) with a knowledge base and a metadata system.
+The knowledge base supports content in multiple languages and version control.
+The content consists of knowledge units (KU) with one knowledge- and media type.
+The knowledge units are combined to learning units (LU).
+LUs have one topic.
+That is: One LU consists of all KUs with the same topic.
+The topics are unique in the knowledge base and connected by typed relations.

+Courses are selections of KUs.
+KUs can thus easily be resused across courses.
+Within a course, different learning sequences can be offered.
+The learning sequences can be created manually or automatically.
+For the automatic creation of learning sequences the metadata are mapped to learning models.
+Additionally, learning is supported with a recommender system and AI methods.

+## Roadmap (Overwiew)

+### Implemented
+* Data model for knowledge base
+* Metadata Editor
+* User Model
+* Role Model
+* Role Model Editor
+* User Registration
+* User management

+### Work in Progress
+* Research Interface
+* Course Design
+* Manual creation of learning sequences
+* UI Design

+### Future Work
+* Bulletin Boards
+* Automatic creation of learning sequences
+* Recommender System*

+## Documentation
+Please find further documentation (data model, interface) at https://drive.google.com/drive/folders/0B-VurHfSvlzpQi1mM2ZXQVZYbDg?usp=sharing and in the readme-files in the server and client directory.

+## Structure

 This repository has 2 main folders:

-* *server*: Contains all the relevant backend code and documentation for the backend itself
+* *server*: Contains all the relevant backend code and documentation
 * *client*: Contains all the relevant frontend code and documentation

 ## Deployment
 During development, backend and frontend are run independently from one another on two different ports.
 This is obviously not what you want for production.